 She said that Hinduism was "a false faith with false gods," and USA was a Christian nation founded on Christian values.
 She has no direct proof to support either of her two assertions except her irrationality, bigotry and lopsided logic.
 According to news reports when she was asked to apologize, she was reported to have responded in a brazen fashion, "“I said it was a religion with false gods.
 I’m not going to give an apology.”

 It is very clear from her comments that she represents the old school values of the racist America that for nearly 200 years oppressed the African Americans and Native Americans refusing them their right to be humans.
 The Senator has not yet clarified whether the 1960's Civil Rights movement was a Constitutional aberration, because it was not part of the original constitution and it was not based upon the original intent of the founding fathers who formulated it.
-The founding fathers took pride in keeping and trading in slaves and even forced the women they owned into sexual relationships.

 The US Constitution does not recognize any particular religion, but the Senator chooses to interpret its wording to imply that the USA is a Christian nation.
 By saying it, she ignores the sentiments of nearly half of the US population who do not either believe in the exclusive status of Christianity or who practice some other faith.